ullmark/hashids.net/README.md

 ### Decoding a single id

-By default the decode function will return an array of either an int or an int64, if you need to decode just one id some additional functions are provided in order to simplify:
+By default, Decode and DecodeLong will return an array. if you need to decode just one id you can use the following helper functions:

 ```C#
 var hashids = new Hashids("this is my pepper");